 How you vote depends on whether you are a non-registered (beneficial) or registered shareholder.
 You are a beneficial shareholder if the shares you own are registered in the name of an intermediary (a bank, trust company, securities broker, trustee or other institution).
-You are registered shareholder if your shares are held in your name.
-Your name appears on your share certificate or statement from a direct registration system confirming your shareholdings.
+You are a registered shareholder if your shares are held in your name, with your name appearing on your share certificate or statement from a direct registration system confirming your shareholdings.